LexPry/Java-Messy/README.md

 -----------------------
 Random files and projects I made or recreated for learning

-Banking, Work Set 6, and Employee are projects from Java for Beginners by Lucas Barzan
+Banking, and Work Set 6 are projects from Java for Beginners by Lucas Barzan